 From robotic toys and social media to the classroom and home, artificial intelligence (AI) is now ubiquitous in the daily life of a child.
 Despite the many promising benefits of AI for children, special precautions must be taken to protect society’s most vulnerable and disenfranchised demographic.

-Issues of privacy are compounded by questions about the impact of AI-enabled toys on cognitive development.
-Is it necessary to protect traditional creative play?
-Or is early exposure to AI useful for children who will grow up engaging with AI in the workplace?
-AI enabled devices are increasingly able to manipulate and addict users, to which children are more susceptible.
-This is particularly salient given the prevalence of bias in AI, to which children are less attuned than adults.
+Issues of privacy are also compounded by questions about the impact of AI-powered toys on cognitive development.
+Is it necessary to protect traditional play or is early exposure to AI useful for children engaging with AI in school and later the workplace?
+What is developmentally appropriate technology?

-In absence of clear guidelines, parents and caregivers are left to make decisions about products with incomplete information and complex implications on their children’s health and privacy.
-As these devices come onto the market, stakeholders need to consider the correct mechanisms to protect children whilst enabling the benefits of “precision education”.
+AI-enabled devices are increasingly able to manipulate and become addictive to users, and children are particularly susceptible.
+In the absence of clear guidelines, parents and caregivers are left to make decisions about products with incomplete information and complex implications for their children’s health and privacy.
+As more AI for children comes on to the market, all relevant stakeholders need to construct mechanisms to protect children while enabling “precision education” and other benefits of AI.

 The World Economic Forum’s Platform for Shaping the Future of Technology Governance: Artificial Intelligence and Machine Learning is partnering with the United Nations Children’s Fund (UNICEF), LEGO, Canadian Institute for Advanced Research (CIFAR) and others to address this urgent challenge.
 This multistakeholder community of governments, academics, businesses, civil society organizations and youth representatives is working together to develop best practices for the governance of AI used by children and young people, including helping UNICEF develop its Policy Guidance on AI for Children.

 The project’s multiple activities focus on three strategic pillars:

 Educate: Develop frameworks and toolkits to educate and inspire children, adolescents, parents and guardians around the responsible use of AI.